Claire Rosinkranz: Early life

-Biography
+Career

-Rosinkranz's father is Icelandic composer and musician Ragnar Rósinkranz.
-She has been making music since she was eight years old.
-Rosinkranz used to help her father with ideas for songs he was writing for various television shows and commercials.
 Rosinkranz came to wide recognition when her song "Backyard Boy" went viral on the video-sharing app TikTok.
-Rosinkranz's first EP was released in 2020, titled BeVerly Hills BoYfRiEnd.
-Rosinkranz released her second EP, 6 Of A Billion, in 2021.
-On October 6, 2023, she released her debut album Just Because.
-On October 6, 2025, she performed at her first arena concert at PHX Arena in Phoenix, Arizona as an opening act for Maroon 5's "Love is Like" Concert.
+The song was included on her first extended play (EP), Beverly Hills Boyfriend, which was released in 2020.
+A year later, Rosinkranz released her second EP, 6 of a Billion.
+On October 6, 2023, she released her debut album, Just Because.
+On October 6, 2025, she performed at her first arena concert at PHX Arena in Phoenix, Arizona as an opening act for Maroon 5's Love Is Like Tour.
+On February 13, 2026, her second studio album, My Lover, was released.
+The album featured the single "Chronic", in which she wrote about her experiences with chronic illness.
+She headlined a North American tour in support of the album and opened for Alex Warren on his European tour in the spring of 2026.